jonecars/UnityRacerGame/README.md

 # Overview

 This is my first time using a game engine.
 I wanted to learn about how that works.
-(What is provided) I wanted to learn about how the physics work in Unity.
+I wanted to learn about how the physics work in Unity.
 In this project I specifically learned more about how to use rigidbody, transform, and mesh colliders.

-I created a car obstacle dodging game.
+I created a car obstacle-dodging game.
 To play the game you need to build and launch the game from Unity.
 Once created you can use the .exe to play the game.